Andy Brickley: Amateur

 As a youth, Brickley played in the 1974 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Melrose, Massachusetts and was selected as a Middlesex League All-Star.
-Brickley also excelled in baseball, during his time at Melrose High School, serving as a captain his senior year and was selected to the division 1 north All Star team.
+Brickley also excelled in baseball, during his time at Melrose High School, serving as a captain his senior year and was selected to the Division 1 North All-Star team.

-Brickley was originally accepted into Trinity and Middlebury college, which is where his father wanted him to go.
-However he had ambitions to play Division I hockey so he made the decision to attend the University of New Hampshire and tried out for their hockey team and successfully made the team as a walk-on.
-Brickley then went on to play for University of New Hampshire Wildcats from 1979 to 1982 and became one of their top players.
-In 93 games for the Wildcats, Brickley scored 68 goals with 69 assists for a total of 137 points.
+Brickley was originally accepted into both Trinity and Middlebury Colleges -- where his father wanted him to go.
+Brickley, however, had ambitions to play Division I hockey.
+He made the decision to attend the University of New Hampshire, where he successfully made the team as a walk-on.
+Brickley played for the UNH Wildcats from 1979 to 1982 and became one of their top players, notching 68 goals to go with 69 assists in 93 games.
 He led the Wildcats to the NCAA Final Four in 1982 and was named first team NCAA All-American the same year.
 Brickley also played for the U.S. National Junior Team in 1981.

-Just like in High School Brickley was a dual sport athlete in college and played for University of New Hampshires baseball team, and was selected as a first team NCAA All-American in 1982.
-Even after going pro in hockey Brickley continued to play baseball in a semi pro Summer league throughout the first 8 years of his professional career.
-Brickley was a key player for Augustine A’s, and helped them win five championships in seven years, he then played one year for the Melrose Rams in 1986 before retiring from the sport.
+Just as he had been in high school, Brickley was a dual-sport athlete in college and played for the UNH Baseball team, eventually being selected as a first team NCAA All-American in 1982.
+Even after beginning his professional hockey career, Brickley continued to play baseball in a semi-professional summer league throughout his first eight years in the NHL.
+Brickley was a key player for Augustine A’s, and helped them win five championships in seven years.
+He played one year for the Melrose Rams in 1986, before retiring from the sport.